GM Faulty Ignition Recall Attorneys

 A potentially fatal defect in the ignition switches of approximately 1.6 million General Motors (GM) cars sold in the United States has caused the auto manufacturer to issue a national recall announcement.

 Studies show that the defect in the faulty GM ignition switches could cause the vehicle’s ignition setting to turn from “on” to “off” with slight bumps in the road or even if it is attached to a heavy key chain.
 When this occurs, the vehicles lose all power steering, power brakes, and airbags stop functioning.

 If you or someone you love was involved in an accident and you believe the ignition was faulty, leading to the crash, contact Ashcraft & Gerel.
-We represent victims of defective auto parts in Washington, D.C., Virginia, and Maryland.
+We represent victims of defective auto parts in Virginia and Maryland.

 Recalled GM Cars Are Responsible for Fatal Accidents

 While General Motors officials have claimed only about 12 deaths out of 22 crashes were related to the ignition switch defect, the latest review of federal crash data commissioned by the Center for Auto Safety reported after an examination of just two of the recalled models that 303 deaths are potentially attributable to this defect.